a-slide/pycoMeth/CONTRIBUTING.md

 ## Code of conduct

-Please note that this project is released with a [Contributor Code of Conduct][code_of_conduct.md].
+Please note that this project is released with a [Contributor Code of Conduct][code_of_conduct].
 By participating in this project you agree to abide by its terms.

 ## How you can contribute